rmassidda/ir-2019/11_document_ranking.md

 The fancy-hits heuristic is a variation of the champion list that makes use of an additional scoring scheme, the PageRank.
 In a preprocessing phase the docIDs are assigned decreasing in respect to their PageRank, and also we compute for each term its champion list, called from now on FH, and the list of documents not in FH, called IL.

-At query time first the top-$k$ documents are computed using the cosine similarity algorithm on all the champion list.
+At query time the same process is repeated for each term, first thing the score is computed for all the documents in the fancy-hits list.
-To improve the results the IL list is scanned for each term, computing the score and possibly inserting them into the top-$k$, we can use as a stopping criterion the PageRank becoming smaller than some threshold.
+Then to improve the results the IL list is scanned, computing the score up to a certain stopping criterion.

 A sophisticated stopping criterion makes use of a value defined as the sum of the tf-idf and the PageRank of a document.
 Taken the minimum document $x$ in the champion list, we can assert that its tf-idf value is anyway greater than any of the documents in the IL list, and so: